No office. Online Jobs. Flexible work hours. Freelancer. Stable earning (mostly). Creative satisfaction.

 Nowadays, freelance writers are needed instead of experienced and full-time writers at the helm.
 The following factors act as the determinants:

-- Cheap: Freelance writer for hire often charge way less than what experienced writers do.
+- Cheap: Freelance writers for hire often charge way less than what experienced writers do.
 It is a dot-com world.
 The companies can get work done from any part of the world where the charge of the service is cheap.

 - One time assignment: Work taken by freelance content editors is often a one-time job.
 It is not repetitive in nature and one moves on after having submitted the respective assignment to the client.